All Episodes

 Well, they want it to happen by Friday.

-So after revealing that it'll be eight to twelve months before the team even hits the market, magic then continued.
+So after revealing that it'll be 8 to 12 months before the team even hits the market, Magic then continued.

 We have to wait and see.

-But this notion that I want his team, if I was gonna trick somebody, deceive somebody, be dishonest to somebody, steal somebody's franchise, it's gonna be the Los Angeles Lakers.
+But this notion that I want his team, if I was going to trick somebody, deceive somebody, be dishonest to somebody, steal somebody's franchise, it's going to be the Los Angeles Lakers.

 Let's make that clear right now.